AI Marketing + Go: How Google’s AI “AlphaGo” Beat A South Korean World Champion

 2) One size will not fit all for Go or marketing strategies

 Today’s match cemented the idea that AI can help computers make strategic decisions not just on par with, but in some cases better, than humans.
 The game of Go is complicated, but with the right technology, those complicated decisions can lead to great results.
-In the same way, technology can help tap into a greater potential for digital marketing.
+In the same way, AI Marketing technology can help you tap into the highest potential of your customer base.

-The technology behind AlphaGo is Google’s DeepMind; in the same vein, there is now powerful AI technology behind marketing tools that offer similar possibilities.
-This technology is capable to adapting to your customer’s behavior, just as AlphaGo adapted and learned from previous games to defeat Lee Sedol, for better results over time.
+The technology behind AlphaGo is Google’s DeepMind; in the same vein, there is now powerful AI marketing technology behind new tools that offer similar possibilities.
+This AI marketing technology is capable to adapting to your customer’s behavior, just as AlphaGo adapted and learned from previous games to defeat Lee Sedol, for better results over time.